-- Determining the sum of money that is subject to overage sharing (note: there are two overage calculations; one for Fence House and one for the main site of 273 units); - Identifying the share of overage that is due to each party according to the Actual House Build Construction period versus the Target House Build Construction period; - Accounting for any 'deductions' that should be netted from the Developer's share of overage which have arisen from breaches committed by the Developer that could not be remedied. - 2.
+- Determining the sum of money that is subject to overage sharing - Identifying the share of overage that is due to each party according to the Actual House Build Construction period versus the Target House Build Construction period - Accounting for any 'deductions' that should be netted from the Developer's share of overage which have arisen from breaches committed by the Developer that could not be remedied. - 2.
 Review and confirm the accuracy of the red line transfer plan